fkelava/peppy.hr/docs/about.markdown

 and we're looking forward to many, many more in the years to come.

 Whether you're looking for any of those or simply a solid hand to help you fulfill your business's software needs, you can reach us at the e-mail in the page's footer.
+We'll be waiting eagerly.

 ![A nice vista to wave you goodbye.](/assets/images/f_bl_transparent.gif)